60East/amps-integration-apache-flume/README.md

 input source into Apache Flume.
 This is done by implementing a custom pollable Flume source.

+For more in depth information on the AMPS / Apache Flume integration, see our [Crank Up Apache Flume](http://www.crankuptheamps.com/blog/posts/2017/04/18/crank-up-flume-with-amps/) blog article.

 ## Build

 1. First make sure you have at least Maven 3.3 installed.